MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 ## Qualify leads in bulk

 You can qualify multiple leads at once.
-To qualify multiple leads, open the Leads page in read-only grid vie and select the leads that you want to qualify.
+To qualify multiple leads, open the **Leads** page in read-only grid view and select the leads that you want to qualify.
 On the command bar, select **Qualify**.

 :::image type="content" source="media/bulk-qualify.png" alt-text="Screenshot of Qualify Leads dialog.":::

-When you qualify leads in bulk, you won't be able to create multiple opportunities or customize the behavior  that are created.
+You can only qualify leads in bulk when your administrator configures automatic record (account, contact, and opportunity) creation for leads.

 ## Disqualify a lead